mkuthan/mkuthan.github.io/source/_posts/2016-11-18-apache-bigdata-europe.markdown

 ### “Java memory leaks in modular environment” by Mark Thomas (Pivotal)

 * Did you remember “OutOfMemoryError: PermGen space” in Tomcat?
 It is mostly not Tomcat fault.
+* You should always set `-XX:MaxMetaspaceSize` in production systems.
 * Excellent memory leaks analysis live demo using YourKit profiler (leaks in awt, java2d, rmi, xml).
 [https://github.com/markt-asf/memory-leaks](https://github.com/markt-asf/memory-leaks)

 ### “Children and the art of coding” by Sebastien Blanc (RedHat)

 * The best, entertaining session on the conference, IMHO!
-If you are happy parent, you should watch Sebastien's session.
+If you are happy parent, you should watch Sebastien's session (unfortunately sessions were not recorded, AFAIK).
 * Logo, Scratch, Groovy, Arduino and [Makey Makey](http://makeymakey.com/)